Actuator Options for Process Automation

 Process systems usually use 4-20mA analog or hybrid HART/4-20mA control signals.
 0-10vdc is more typical of either HVAC or commercial systems, or manufacturing floor controllers.
 Some newer systems use fieldbuses like Foundation Fieldbus or Profibus.
 If the control system uses an Industrial DCS, there is usually a gateway to typical PLC protocols like Modbus or DeviceNet available.
 Serial interfaces are rare.

-Existing electromechanical valve actuators are typically controlled by analog signals, 0-10Vdc or 4-20mA, from a control system.
+Existing electromechanical valve actuators are typically controlled by analog signals, 0-10vdc or 4-20mA, from a control system.
 These same signals can be used to control electromechanical servo-motor actuators.
-However, 4-20mA is a much less common signal interface than the 0-10Vdc option.
+However, 4-20mA is a much less common signal interface than the 0-10vdc option.
 Analog signals also tend to drive up the cost of these controllers because of the Analog-to-Digital chips and the more sophisticated controllers required to handle them.
-There are options available that are more cost effective, easier-to-use, and probably higher performing.
-These can vary from bus-based interfaces like Profibus, DeviceNet and EtherCAT to serial-based ones with RS232 or RS485 to typical motion control signals like Step & Direction.
+There are options available that are more cost-effective, easier to use, and probably higher performing.
+These can vary from bus-based interfaces like Profibus, DeviceNet, and EtherCAT to serial-based ones with RS232 or RS485 to typical motion control signals like Step & Direction.
 The motion can even be pre-programmed for move profiles or positions and simply triggered with discreet inputs.
 This could be something like Input #1 sends it to 10 percent closed, Input #2 goes to 20 percent closed, etc. However, it is very important to understand that these options are more difficult to retrofit into an existing system controlling typical valve actuators.

-There aren’t just linear electromechanical actuators that are controlled by servo motors.
+There aren't just linear electromechanical actuators that are controlled by servo motors.
 They can be rotary as well.
 Even simpler though is just using a rotary servo motor as a rotary actuator for something like a ball valve.
-The rotary servo motor wouldn’t need a mechanical actuator and would be coupled directly to the stem of the rotary valve.
+The rotary servo motor wouldn't need a mechanical actuator and would be coupled directly to the stem of the rotary valve.
 To some people, the motor would then be the actuator.
-In the discreet automation world, a “motor” and an “actuator” denote two different components of the system.
+In the discreet automation world, a "motor" and an "actuator' denote two different components of the system.
 As mentioned above, the words and technologies may be the same, but the meanings and connotations may differ.

 Typical Applications

 What applications would benefit from electromechanical servo-motor controlled actuators?
 Any application where the customer would receive financial benefits from higher performance.
-These benefits could be higher accuracy, better repeatability, more controlled motion, or lower maintenance that result in an improved bottom-line performance.
-These are probably going to be critical applications needing tight control with expensive ingredients like the chemical industry with their liquid pressure and pH control applications.
+These benefits could be higher accuracy, better repeatability, more controlled motion, or lower maintenance that results in an improved bottom-line performance.
+These are probably going to be critical applications needing tight control with expensive ingredients like the chemical industry with its liquid pressure and pH control applications.
 Flow control applications may experience huge benefits.
 There are even refiners that found the higher performing solutions so critical to their applications that they purchased full sets of spares so they never would be without a working system.

 Specifying the Right Solution